The Descartes Systems Group (NASDAQ:DSGX) PT Raised to $77.00

-The Descartes Systems Group (NASDAQ:DSGX – Get Rating) (TSE:DSG) had its target price boosted by equities researchers at Canaccord Genuity Group from $74.00 to $77.00 in a note issued to investors on Thursday, The Fly reports.
-Canaccord Genuity Group’s price objective would suggest a potential upside of 11.85% from the company’s current price.
+The Descartes Systems Group (NASDAQ:DSGX – Get Rating) (TSE:DSG) had its target price boosted by Canaccord Genuity Group from $74.00 to $77.00 in a research report released on Thursday, Benzinga reports.
+They currently have a buy rating on the technology company’s stock.

-Several other research firms have also recently weighed in on DSGX.
-TD Securities reduced their target price on shares of The Descartes Systems Group from $95.00 to $84.00 and set a “buy” rating for the company in a research note on Thursday, June 2nd.
-Stephens reduced their target price on shares of The Descartes Systems Group to $80.00 in a research note on Friday, June 3rd.
-Royal Bank of Canada reduced their target price on shares of The Descartes Systems Group from $100.00 to $85.00 and set an “outperform” rating for the company in a research note on Friday, May 27th.
-CIBC cut shares of The Descartes Systems Group from a “sector outperform” rating to a “neutral” rating and reduced their target price for the company from $89.00 to $71.00 in a research note on Monday, June 27th.
-Finally, BMO Capital Markets reduced their target price on shares of The Descartes Systems Group from $81.00 to $68.00 in a research note on Thursday, June 2nd.
-Three research analysts have rated the stock with a hold rating and five have given a buy rating to the stock.
-According to data from MarketBeat.com, The Descartes Systems Group currently has a consensus rating of “Moderate Buy” and an average target price of $77.60.
+DSGX has been the subject of several other research reports.
+CIBC lowered shares of The Descartes Systems Group from a sector outperform rating to a neutral rating and decreased their price target for the company from $89.00 to $71.00 in a report on Monday, June 27th.
+StockNews.com lowered shares of The Descartes Systems Group from a buy rating to a hold rating in a research note on Thursday, September 1st.
+Royal Bank of Canada reduced their price objective on shares of The Descartes Systems Group from $100.00 to $85.00 and set an outperform rating for the company in a research note on Friday, May 27th.
+Canaccord Genuity Group increased their price objective on shares of The Descartes Systems Group from $74.00 to $77.00 in a research note on Thursday.
+Finally, TD Securities reduced their price objective on shares of The Descartes Systems Group from $95.00 to $84.00 and set a buy rating for the company in a research note on Thursday, June 2nd.
+Three research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
+According to data from MarketBeat.com, the company has a consensus rating of Moderate Buy and a consensus price target of $76.22.

 The Descartes Systems Group Price Performance